cu-mkp/m-k-manuscript-data/_texts/p-157r_tl.md

 ## Bright red

  Some <span class="pro">goldsmiths</span> try it out on finely beaten gold that is well burnished with a chisel.
-But it is better to try it out on a <span class="m">gold</span> ingot, and to test it as well on a work or  your materials fantastic, since if they look good & extraordinary on a big work, they will show excellently on a common work.
+But it is better to try it out on a <span class="m">gold</span> ingot, and to test it as well on a work or <span class="ill"></span> your materials fantastic, since if they look good & extraordinary on a big work, they will show excellently on a common work.